adarshraj/TargetCloner/Readme.md

 # Target Cloner

-- Clones a target file
+- Clones a target file and updates its repository version based on the delivery report.